abpio/abp-commercial-docs/en/startup-templates/microservice/microservices.md

 ## ProductService

 ProductService is a sample microservice for examination, created with using [Module Development Best Practices & Conventions](https://docs.abp.io/en/abp/latest/Best-Practices/Index).
-Since Microservice template solution is created with modularity in mind, it is pretty straight forward to integrate modules as microservices into the solution.
+Since the Microservice template solution is created with modularity in mind, it is pretty straightforward to integrate modules as microservices into the solution.

-ProductService [solution structure](https://docs.abp.io/en/commercial/latest/startup-templates/module/solution-structure) contains *.Web* layer as **library** instead of traditional running project which provides modular UI development.
+ProductService [solution structure](https://docs.abp.io/en/commercial/latest/startup-templates/module/solution-structure) contains *.Web* layer as a **library** instead of a traditional running project which provides modular UI development.
 When you develop the UI of your application inside the module, it will be rendered in your host application.

-### Identity-Server Authorization
+### AuthServer Authorization

-As default, Web applications (Mvc/Angular/Blazor), Public Web application and all the Gateway Swagger clients are granted to make requests to **ProductService** scope.
-The definition of this api resource and scope is done in `IdentityServerDataSeeder`.
+By default, Web applications (Mvc/Angular/Blazor), Public Web applications, and Web Gateway Swagger applications are granted to make requests to **ProductService** scope.
+The definition of this API scope is done in `OpenIddictDataSeeder`.

 ### Database Configuration